Information for children, young people, parents and carers

 The assessment

-Your appointment will be with a doctor who specialises in the assessment of FGM/C. The assessment will determine whether FGM/C has taken place and whether you have any health needs.
+Your appointment will be with a doctor who has special knowledge of FGM/C. The assessment will decide whether FGM/C has taken place and whether you have any health needs.

 The doctor will talk with you about your health, wellbeing and development, as well as home and family.
-They will offer a general health check, for example measuring your height and weight, listening to your chest and examining your abdomen and skin.
-The doctor may check your blood pressure and may check urine and blood samples.
+They will offer a general health check, for example check your height and weight, listening to your chest and examining your tummy and skin.
+The doctor may check your blood pressure and may check wee and blood samples.

-You can then choose to have a more focussed check-up of the outer area of your private parts (vulva or genital area).
+You can then choose to have a more detailed check-up of the outer area of your private parts (vulva or genital area).

-If you choose to have this more focussed check-up, the doctor will ask your permission to examine the outer part of your private parts (vulva or genital area).
-This will usually involve you being asked to remove clothes from the lower part of your body.
-You will be asked to lie on a bed and will be given a sheet to cover yourself before the focussed check-up.
+If you choose to have this more detailed check-up, the doctor will ask you to allow them to examine the outer part of your private parts (vulva or genital area).
+This usually means we will ask you to take off clothes from the lower part of your body.
+We will ask you to lie on a bed and we will give you a sheet to cover yourself before the detailed check-up.

 A camera is used to look at your private parts (vulva or genital area).
 This shines bright light on the skin and can also magnify any scars or other findings.